Brewcity Cattery

 grooming requirements

 Due to their soft, rabbit like fur, Ragdolls need very little grooming care.
 Their fur is a medium length and is easily cared for.
 Rarely does a ragdoll cat need to be shaved aside from a sanitary trim if needed.
 They are very easy keepers and keep themselves groomed.
-Ragdolls DO shed. though there is no truly hypoallergenic cat, Ragdolls tend to be better with allergies than your average domestic breed and are often sought out for this reason.
+Ragdolls DO shed.
+Though there is no truly hypoallergenic cat, Ragdolls tend to be better with allergies than your average domestic breed and are often sought out for this reason.

 Below is a chart explaining color of the ragdolL